emineozsahin/Bioinformatics/Alignment.md

 + Suitable for sequences with long, low homology N-terminal or C-terminal extensions
 + Suitable for sequences with long internal gaps (use L-ins-i algorithm)

-* For long sequences, the algorithm is faster if sequences are closely related.
++ \*The algorithm is faster if sequences are closely related for long sequences.

 ## Efficient whole genome aligners for highly divergent sequences
 ### [LASTZ](http://www.bx.psu.edu/~rsharris/lastz/README.lastz-1.04.03.html#fmt_axt)